 It’s been a while since my last post.
 Sorry about that.
-God has been doing some incredible things here in my ministry at North Main Baptist Church in Danville, Virginia.
+God has been doing some incredible things here in my ministry at North Main Baptist Church.
 Allow me to recap for you what the past five months have seen:

 See, I’ve always had somewhat of a Superman Complex.
 This has gotten me in trouble for many, many years.
 At one point, in high school, I allowed myself to become so overwhelmed by my desire to please others that I fell into depression.
 In fact, it even caused me to write a song called “Superman.”
 This song illustrated my failures to be everyone’s superhero and declared that I would stop trying so hard and let Jesus try on my behalf.
 I learned a lot through that season, but for some reason, I periodically forget those lessons and slip back into my sinful superhero mode.
 This tragic occurrence took place somewhere around a year ago, when I started trying to pull off this ministry by myself.
 Bad choice.